Hellbovine

 5C) On the top left menu bar select "Process" to begin creating the customized image.

 Note: It will take several minutes to process the image and a message will appear when it is complete.
-Also, do not try to combine this step with the remaining steps below.
-It is best practice to integrate registry keys after processing the removal of components, otherwise you may end up deleting some of the keys you integrated when the components are uninstalled.
+Do not try to combine this step with the ones below.
+It is best practice to integrate registry keys after processing the removal of components, otherwise you may end up deleting some tweaks when components are uninstalled.

 5A) Click "Apply" from the left menu, then select "Save the image and trim editions" which will eliminate all of the unused editions, such as Pro, Education, and Workstation, without affecting the edition that you have currently loaded in NTLite.